neonevm/neon-evm.docs/docs/developing/deploy_facilities/interacting_with_spl_tokens.md

 ### ERC-20-for-SPL

 The [ERC-20-for-SPL variant](https://github.com/neonlabsorg/neon-evm/blob/4bcae0f476721e5396916c43396ec85e465f878f/evm_loader/solidity/erc20_for_spl_factory.sol#L17) works with a precompiled contract within Neon EVM which can call the SPL token program.
-This enables you to utilize existing SPL tokens e.g. SOL or USDC, as wSOL or USDC tokens on Neon EVM chain, respectively, via the ERC-20 interface that this contract assigns the to the token.
+This enables you to utilize existing SPL tokens e.g. SOL or USDC, as wSOL or USDC tokens on Neon EVM chain, respectively, via the ERC-20 interface.

 :::info
 Note that before setting up the ERC-20 Factory Contract to construct an ERC-20-for-SPL, you must register the token's existing [Metaplex metadata](https://developers.metaplex.com/token-metadata).